jdmartin86/jdmartin86.github.io/index.md

 **March, 2025:** Talk at Openmind workshop in Edmonton, Alberta.
 **January, 2025:** New paper led by [Fatima Davelouis](https://github.com/daveloui): [[pdf](https://arxiv.org/pdf/2501.16729)].
 **January, 2025:** Co-organizing an RLDM workshop: [Saving the Phenomena of Minds](https://sites.google.com/view/phenomena-of-minds-rldm/home).
-**December, 2024:** Spoke about embodiment at the Openmind retreat in Singapore.
+**December, 2024:** Embodiment panel at the Openmind retreat in Singapore.
 **December, 2024:** Started as a Research Fellow at [Openmind](https://www.openmindresearch.org/).
 **October, 2024:** Talk at the [Openmind](https://www.openmindresearch.org/) retreat in Banff, Alberta.
 **October, 2024:** Seattle M&Ms Talk: The Methodological Tangle of AI Research.